 How to create a shared mailbox in Office 365

-You can use three methods to make a new shared mailbox in Office 365: via a dedicated shared mailbox Admin Center, using Exchange Admin Center, or by entering a PowerShell cmdlet.
+You can use three methods to make a new shared mailbox in Office 365: via the Microsoft 365 admin center, using the Exchange admin center, or by entering a PowerShell cmdlet.

-How to create a shared mailbox using Microsoft 365 Admin Center
+How to create a shared mailbox using the Microsoft 365 admin center

-- Here, you can specify the displayed name and email address of the new shared mailbox.
-Fill both fields and confirm by clicking Add button
+- In the pane that opens, specify the displayed name and email address of the new shared mailbox.
+Fill in both fields and confirm by clicking Save changes.

-- Now, you can specify members who will have access to the resources you are about to migrate.
+- Click Add members and use a standard user picker to specify Office 365 users who will have access to the resources you are about to migrate.

-This way, you have created a Shared Mailbox in your Office 365 tenant.
-You can also achieve the same result using Exchange Online Admin Center:
+This way, you have created a shared mailbox in your Office 365 tenant.
+You can also achieve the same result using the Exchange admin center:

 How to create a shared mailbox using PowerShell